peasantbird/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your computer.

-2. Download the latest `rtpm.jar` [here](https://github.com/AY2324S1-CS2103T-F11-3/tp/releases/tag/v1.3(trial)).
+2. Download the latest `rtpm.jar` [here](https://github.com/AY2324S1-CS2103T-F11-3/tp/releases/tag/v1.4).

-3. Copy the file to the folder you want to use as the _home folder_ for RTPM.
+3. Move the application to the folder you want to use as the _setup folder_ for RTPM.

-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar rtpm.jar` command to run the application.<br>
+(On startup, the application will generate a few files for configuration and storage.)

+4. You should be able to run the application by double-clicking.
+If this does not work for you, check the [FAQ](#faq).<br>
-   A GUI similar to the below should appear in a few seconds.
+   A display similar to the below should appear in a few seconds.
 If you are starting the app for the first time, there will be some sample data loaded.<br>
 <div style="text-align:center;">
    <img src="images/Ui.png" alt="Ui" style="width:500px"/>